Jane Golding – chair from 2017 and co-chair since 2018

 British in Europe is registered as a not-for-profit association in Paris, where Christopher lives, so he has the job of ensuring that we comply with French laws and regulations, as well as counting the beans.

 Two redundancies, a recession and three children under five was the backdrop to Kathryn’s European adventure, which began nearly twenty years ago.
-Moving from the UK to Geneva and then back to France to work across the border as a frontalier all in under 6 months gave her family a crash course in the benefits of freedom of movement.
+Moving from the UK to Geneva and then to France to work across the border as a frontalier all in under 6 months gave her family a crash course in the benefits of freedom of movement.

 After a career in international marketing and logistics for consumer giants, for over ten years Kathryn has published the leading English-language magazine in south west France (Living Magazine), which provides an unparalleled insight and reach into the large community of British residents.
 An experienced social media community manager, Kathryn is the voice of BiE on Facebook and Twitter, and takes care of all things relating to marketing for BiE, including the website.
 She represents British residents at local and national levels in France and has a special interest in the impact of the WA on families (particularly young adults) and small businesses.